parulnith/Data-Visualisation-libraries/README.md

 #### Connecting Tableau with TabPy

 The next step is to connect Tableau with TabPy.
 This can be done `in Help > Settings and Performance > Manage External Service Connection:`

 ![](https://github.com/parulnith/Data-Visualisation-with-tableau/blob/master/%20images%20and%20gifs/Tableau%20with%20Python/Tabpy%20connection.png)

 Test the connection and you should get a “successfully connected” prompt.
-Now you can check out an example of predictive analysis.

 #### Start using the Python scripts in Tableau